sylefeb/Silice/learn-silice/formal/README.md

 $$end
 ```

-### Assertions and assumptions
+### **Assertions and assumptions**

 Great!
-Now that we learned about all the available algorithm modifiers, it's time to verify that the division works correctly as expected.
+Now that we have learned about all the available algorithm modifiers, it's time to verify that the division works correctly as expected (spoiler: *it does not*).
 Remember that we want to check that `x ÷ x = 1`.
 This is an undeniable fact of modern mathematics (assuming `÷` is the integral division only returning the quotient, not the remainder;
 else we would have had to write `x ÷ x = (q=1, r=0)`).